 A Forever Recovery offers a program to help our patients take a moral reasoning approach to recovery from addiction.
 Whatever approach they need for wholeness, whether it is a cognitive, spiritual, or fellowship approach, we offer them a path that will lead them home.
 While many patients recognize the value and strength available through a faith-based track, others prefer the self-help or holistic track, and we support them throughout the process.
+One of the most beneficial aspects of our program utilizes self-appraisal in addiction recovery to help patients understand their addiction and how to stay clean.

 One integral part of the healing process is using Self-Appraisal, an all-encompassing, personal assessment.
 This is an assignment to help the patient look at past experiences that made them the person they are, and an examination of social factors that helped shape their individual humanity.
 Failure to face these life experiences can often block the patient’s ability to confront issues in their lives that prevent them from unlocking their true potential.
-A Forever Recovery uses the process of Self-Appraisal to examine the barriers that prevent our patients from moving forward, and gives them the opportunity to put negatives behind them.
+A Forever Recovery uses the process of Self-Appraisal to examine the barriers that prevent our patients from moving forward and gives them the opportunity to put negatives behind them.

 The Self-Appraisal is designed to honestly cover damaged family relationships, abuses, neglect, family substance use, roles and identity, personal biases, religion, and cultural differences.
 The Self-Appraisal personal assessment is divided into four sections:

-- First, the patient looks at their early childhood, and the experiences and family relationships that were part of it.
+- First, the patient looks at their early childhood and the experiences and family relationships that were part of it.
 This is a very integral part of the recovery process, as the building blocks of their life, both physically and emotionally, were laid here.

 - Next, the Self-Appraisal causes the patient to examine their adolescence.
 Friendships and family dynamics during this period are explored.